Finite groups in integral group rings: Problems on finite subgroups of

 If we replace conjugacy by isomorphism we obtain versions of the Zassenhaus Problems.
-For example, the Isomorphism Problem is the ``isomorphism version'' of (ZP2) asking whether all the group bases of $\Z G$ are isomorphic.
-The isomorphism versions of (ZP3) is the following question:
+For example, the Isomorphism Problem is the ``isomorphism version'' of (ZC2) asking whether all the subgroups of $\Z G$ with the same cardinality as $G$ are isomorphic.
+The isomorphism versions of (ZC3) is the following question:

 \textbf{The Subgroup Problem}: (ISOS) Is every finite subgroup of $V(\Z G)$ isomorphic to a subgroup of $G$?